NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 #### Menu - toggle

- - Devices running in other views such as mobile are presented with a light version of the menu that can be expanded as need providing the same functionality as the full version:
+ - Devices running in other views such as mobile are presented with a light version of the menu that can be expanded  providing the same functionality as the full version:

  ![toggle-menu](readme-images/project-walkthrough/menu_toggle.png)

- If a staff user (manager or admin) logs in, the menu updates with an additional link to the admin panel is usefully made available:
+ If a staff user (manager or admin) logs in, the menu updates with an added link to the admin panel usefully made available:

  ![admin-link](readme-images/project-walkthrough/admin_link.png)